ZacharyShonk/LoCoBot/README.md

 # LoCoBot
-A project to get LoCoBot running in 2025
+A project to get LoCoBot running in 2025 via modified scripts and setup